FAQs about arranging funeral or cremation services in Dallas

 Who’s responsibility is it to pay for funeral arrangements?

 As mentioned above, if the deceased did not pre-arrange and pre-pay for a funeral plan, the responsibility for making and paying for a funeral falls to the immediate next of kin.
 This is why more seniors today are considering setting up simple cremation arrangements, to ensure that their loved ones aren’t left with the burden and unable to afford to make arrangements.

-Pre-planning can be a simple and affordable option, and give the family peace of mind for when the time comes.
-Be aware that whoever signs the funeral contract with the funeral home is considered legally responsible for payment of the funeral bill.
+Pre-planning can be a simple and affordable option and gives the family peace of mind when the time comes.
+Be aware that whoever signs the funeral contract with the funeral home is considered legally responsible for the payment of the funeral bill.

-If you are interested in pre-arranging a simple cremation plan, contact your local DFS Memorials location on (214) 380-4964.
+If you are interested in pre-arranging a simple cremation plan, contact your local DFS Memorials location at (214) 380-4964.

 What if the deceased is at the County Medical Examiner’s?

 The deceased will be transferred to the Medical Examiner’s Office if the death occurred outside of a medical facility, was an accident, or was unexplained.
 It is the responsibility of the coroner to determine a cause of death before a death certificate can be issued.
 You will then be able to arrange for a funeral home to collect your loved one.